Rolex new model

 ⓒ Rolex

 The blue ceramic bezel reminiscent of the ocean and the matte white dial texture are a perfect match for marine sports like yachting.
-In addition, The countdown index now covers a 300-degree range from 12 o’clock to 10 o’clock, Providing even greater legibility.
-The bezel uses a 60-minute scale like the Yacht-Master I, And the indexes are a mix of dots and bars in the style of the professional line.
-Previously, It stood out a bit on its own, But this time it blends well into the professional line.
+The countdown index now uses a 300-degree range from 12 to 10 o'clock, Providing even greater legibility.
+The bezel features a 60-minute scale like the Yacht-Master I and the indexes are a mix of dots and bars in the style of the professional line.
+Previously, It stood out on its own but now it blends well into the professional line.
 The Yacht-Master II will be released in Oystersteel and yellow gold.

 ⓒ Rolex